jupyter-server/jupyter_ydoc/docs/source/overview.md

 Jupyter YDoc was designed to centralize the data structures used for composing a document in a single class, hide the complicated edge cases of CRDTs, and prevent users from inserting invalid data or adding new attributes to the document that are not part of the schema.

 This repository holds a JavaScript package and its Python counterpart.
-In the JupyterLab context, the JavaScript package, or from now on, `@jupyter/ydoc`, contains the front-tend models used to keep the documents in the client's memory.
+In the JupyterLab context, the JavaScript package, or from now on, `@jupyter/ydoc`, contains the front-end models used to keep the documents in the client's memory.
 In contrast, the Python package contains the models used in the back-end to serve documents to each client.

 ## `@jupyter/ydoc`